Gustaf Norén: Mando Diao

 Gustaf Norén, was one of the two frontmen (vocals, guitar) of the Swedish rock band Mando Diao.
 In 1996, Gustaf met Björn Dixgård at a party.
 A short time later Björn invited Gustaf to join his band; they became the two frontmen of Butler, the band Björn Dixgård had founded together with Daniel Haglund, the future keyboarder of Mando Diao.
 Gustaf's father Jan for some time was part of the band too.
 In 1997, the name Butler was changed to Mando Jao.
 Allegedly Björn had a dream where a man appeared and shouted at him, telling him to name his band Mando Jao.
 Björn obeyed.
 Gustaf left the band in 1998 after he moved to Falun and had become alienated from his friends; however, after a short time he returned.

 In 1999, the name was changed to Mando Diao as the band was sure it would offer a better English pronunciation.
 Band members at this time were Björn Dixgård, Gustaf Norén, Daniel Haglund, and Carl-Johan Fogelklou.
 During the same year Samuel Giers joined the band as the drummer.
 Daniel Haglund left the band in 2004 and was replaced by Mats Björke.

 Touring bars and small locations all over Sweden were soon followed by performances in Central Europe; the US and Japan.
 Each of Mando Diao's album releases became more successful; today they are one of Sweden's most well known bands.

 In 2008, Gustaf Norén and Björn Dixgård joined the artist collective Caligola; in 2012, the album Back To Earth was the first release of the music project.

 Mando Diao's biggest success in their home country Sweden was achieved with the sixth studio album Infruset where ten poems of the Swedish poet Gustaf Fröding were set to music in 2012.

 On 3 June 2015, Gustaf Norén separated from Mando Diao.
 On the same day, a press release from Sony Music announced the separation due to band members having "different visions".

 Other music projects

 Gustaf has made some of his music available for free on SoundCloud, such as the song Ma Queen Of Everything which was released on 19 September 2015.
 Ma Queen Of Everything is an early version of Higher Love, a song which Gustaf debuted just a few months later as part of State of Sound.

 Gustaf Norén was featured on the Swedish singer Eric Saade's song Wide Awake.
-The Russian DJ duo Filatov & Karas released a remix of Wide Awake which charted in Russia, the Ukraine and in France.
+The Russian DJ duo Filatov & Karas released a remix of Wide Awake which charted in Russia, Ukraine and in France.